History of Honduras: Rise of US influence (1899–1919)

 The terms proposed by the bankers met with considerable opposition in Honduras, further weakening the Dávila government.
 A treaty incorporating the key provisions of this agreement with J.P.
 Morgan was finally signed in January 1911 and submitted to the Honduran legislature by Dávila.
 However, that body, in a rare display of independence, rejected it by a vote of thirty-three to five.

 An uprising in 1911 against Dávila interrupted efforts to deal with the debt problem.
 The United States Marines landed, which forced both sides to meet on a US warship.
-The revolutionaries, headed by former president Manuel Bonilla, and the government agreed to a cease-fire and the installation of a provisional president who would be selected by the United States mediator, Thomas Dawson.
+The revolutionaries, headed by former president Manuel Bonilla, and the government agreed to a cease-fire and the installation of a provisional president who would be selected by the United States mediator, Thomas Cleland Dawson.
 Dawson selected Francisco Bertrand, who promised to hold early, free elections, and Dávila resigned.

 The 1912 elections were won by Manuel Bonilla, but he died after just over a year in office.
 Bertrand, who had been his vice president, returned to the presidency and in 1916 won election for a term that lasted until 1920.
 Between 1911 and 1920, Honduras saw relative stability.
 Railroads expanded throughout Honduras and the banana trade grew rapidly.
 This stability however would prove to be difficult to maintain in the years following 1920.
 Revolutionary intrigues also continued throughout the period, accompanied by constant rumors that one faction or another was being supported by one of the banana companies.

 The development of the banana industry contributed to the beginnings of organized labor movements in Honduras and to the first major strikes in the nation's history.
 The first of these occurred in 1917 against the Cuyamel Fruit Company.
 The strike was suppressed by the Honduran military, but the following year additional labor disturbances occurred at the Standard Fruit Company's holding in La Ceiba.
 In 1920, a general strike hit the Caribbean coast.
 In response, a United States warship was sent to the area, and the Honduran government began arresting leaders.
 When Standard Fruit offered a new wage—equivalent to US$1.75 per day—the strike ultimately collapsed.
 Labor troubles in the banana trade however were far from over.